intertect/intertect/src/content/lesson_4/part_2.md

 operation?
 From this, it is possible to derive all the possible forwarding rules.

-For example, since jumps and branches happen in the decode stage, an add (which gets its result from the execute stage), followed by a branch depending on the result of that add, must stall for one cycle since the data cannot be available to the branch until after Execute has finished.
+For example, since jumps and branches happen in the ID stage, an add (which gets its result from the EX stage), followed by a branch depending on the result of that add, must stall for one cycle since the data cannot be available to the branch until after execute has finished.
-I'll enumerate the rules completely in a later section.

 # Data Hazards

 There are three types of Data hazards:
   - Read After Write (RAW)
   - Write After Read (WAR)
   - Write After Write (WAW)